Modalm/jbryer.github.com/_posts/2012-12-10-Markdown_Jekyll_R_for_Blogging.markdown

-    		"I cannot sit still and read for more than a few minutes.", "I like to express my opinions about books I have read.", "I like to exchange books with my friends") for(i in 1:ncol(items)) {
+    		"I cannot sit still and read for more than a few minutes.", "I like to express my opinions about books I have read.", "I like to exchange books with my friends")

+    ## Error: object 'items' not found

+    for(i in 1:ncol(items)) {
     	items[,i] <-  factor(items[,i], levels=c(1,2,3,4), ordered=TRUE,
     		labels=c('Strongly Disagree', 'Disagree', 'Agree', 'Strongly Agree'))
     }

+    ## Error: object 'items' not found

     l <- likert(items, grouping=pisana$CNT)

+    ## Error: object 'items' not found

 Once the `likert` has been called we can print the summary.